The 2020 Guide to Cannabis Payment Processing Solutions

 Dispensaries have relatively few choices for processing cannabis payments.
 Here are your most likely options and some considerations with each, plus our thoughts on what we think is currently the best option for marijuana payment processing.

 Seems simple, right?
 There’s no argument cash is the most widely available and direct payment method.
-But cash only comes with other considerations and limitations.
+But only accepting cash comes with other considerations and limitations.

 From the sales perspective, being cash only limits your ability to upsell customers, and cart sizes are limited to the cash someone has in their pocket.